 Ms. Pippa Kenner informed the Council that the Board will be accepting proposals to formally change in Federal regulations a community's status from nonrural to rural or from rural to nonrural.
 Any valid nonrural determination proposal submitted this year will be acted on by the Board in 2025.
 Upon the publication of the proposed rule in the Federal Register, the public comment and proposal submission period will be open for least 30 days.
 The call for nonrural determination proposals occurs every four years concurrent with every other fisheries regulatory cycle.
-The next call for proposals for nonrural determinations will be in 2026.
-The Council did not develop any non-rural determination proposals at the meeting.
+The next call for nonrural determination proposals at the meeting.